AdobeDocs/commerce-admin.en/help/catalog/product-create-grouped.md

 A grouped product consists of simple standalone products that are presented as a group.
 You can offer variations of a single product or group them by season or theme.
 Presenting a grouped product can create an incentive for customers to purchase additional items.
 A grouped product provides an easy way to offer variations of a product and list them all on the same page.

 For example, you might sell open stock flatware and list every type of utensil that is used in a formal place setting.
 Some might order multiple salad forks, fish forks, dinner forks, dinner knives, fish knives, butter knives, soup spoons, and dessert spoons.
 Other customers might order a simple fork, knife, and spoon.
-Customers can order as many of each item as they want.
+Customers can order any number of each item as they want.

 Although they are presented as a group, each product in the group is purchased as a separate item.
-In the shopping cart, each item and the quantity purchased appears a separate line item.
+In the shopping cart, each item and the quantity purchased is displayed as a separate line item.

 The following instructions demonstrate the process of creating a grouped product using a [product template](attribute-sets.md), required fields, and basic settings.
 Each required field is marked with a red asterisk (`*`).
 When you finish the basics, you can complete the other product settings as needed.